 Pro and Cons List

-The list of pros and cons can also be created as a table with three columns.
-In the first column everything that speaks in favor of a decision is listed up, in the second column are the counter-arguments, and in the third column ideas and questions can be arranged.
+Collect all pros and cons in a table with three columns.
+List in the first column everything that speaks in favor of a decision.
+Counter arguments go to the second column, and arrange ideas and questions in the third column.

 The easiest way to compare alternatives is again a tabular overview.
-Provide a separate column for each alternative.
-Then determine evaluation criteria for the options.
-Then note points or grades in the columns that show how well each criterion is met.
+Provide a separate column for each alternative and write them one by one in the column headers beginning from the second column.
+Then determine evaluation criteria for options and include a short option description in the first column, each option in a separate row.
+Note points or grades in the columns how well each criterion is met.
 Aggregating all values gives an overall grade for each decision alternative.

 This analysis is a decision matrix in which a weighting is given to the individual evaluation criteria – depending on their importance.
-Criteria that must be met are listed at the top of the list.
-If a single disqualifier criterion is not met by one option, such option shall be eliminated.
+List mandatory criteria at the top of the list.
+Eliminate all options that do not meet one or more disqualifier criterion.
 The other criteria are weighted with percentages.
 Then multiply the points by the weight and sum them for each alternative.

 With a classic decision tree the results of different decision alternatives can be evaluated according to their statistical probability.
 The basic question is always: what happens if …?

-One can also create a set of questions that have to be answered “yes” or “no” for each individual option with.
+One can also create a set of questions that have to be answered “yes” or “no” for each individual option.
 As soon as one “no” is recorded, the specific option is ruled out.

 The scenario analysis attempts to forecast future developments.
 At first the best and the worst case scenarios are developed.
 In between, a small number further scenarios with average values make sense.
 In this way, a picture of the future can be developed quite well.